 - a.
 Ensuring that COVID-19 cases are excluded from the workplace until the return-towork requirements in Section 10 below are met. - b.
-Excluding from the workplace employees who had a close contact until the return to work requirements of Section 10 below are met, with the following exceptions: - 1.
-Employees who were fully vaccinated before the close contact and who do not develop COVID-19 symptoms; and - COVID-19 cases who returned to work pursuant to 8 CCR § 3205(c)(10)(A) or (B) and have remained free of COVID-19 symptoms for 90 days after the initial onset of COVID-19 symptoms or for COVID-19 cases who never developed COVID-19 symptoms for 90 days after the first positive test. - c.
+Reviewing current CDPH guidance for persons who had close contacts, including any guidance regarding quarantine or other measures to reduce transmission.
+The District will develop, implement, and maintain effective policies to prevent transmission of COVID-19 by persons who had close contacts. - c.
 For an employee excluded from work under 8 CCR § 3205(c)(9), the District shall continue and maintain the employee's earnings, wages, seniority, and all other employee rights and benefits.
 The foregoing provision does not apply where the employee received disability payments or was covered by workers' compensation and received temporary disability.
 It also does not apply where the District demonstrates that the close contact is not work related.
 Wages due under 8 CCR § 3205(c)(9)(C) are subject to existing wage payment obligations and must be paid at the employee's regular rate of pay no later than the regular pay day for the pay period(s) in which the employee is excluded.
 Unpaid wages owed under 8 CCR § 3205(c)(9)(C) are subject to enforcement through procedures available in existing law.
-If the District determines that one of the exceptions below applies, it shall inform the employee of the denial and the applicable exception. - d.
-Providing employees, at the time of exclusion, with information on available benefits.
-Employees who have not been excluded or isolated by the local health department need not be excluded by the District if they are temporarily reassigned to work where they do not have contact with other persons until the return to work requirements under Section 10 below are met.
+If the District determines that one of the exceptions below applies, it shall inform the employee of the denial and the applicable exception.